Snowflake-Labs/sfquickstarts/site/sfguides/src/a_no_code_approach_to_machine_learning_with_snowflake_and_dataiku/a_no_code_approach_to_machine_learning_with_snowflake_and_dataiku.md

 - Data Scientists - we’re all trying to roll our own abstracted ML training and deployment platform - and we think you’ll like this one.

-### Prerequisites:
+### Use Case
-- None!
-You should be interested in using machine learning - which is just fancy pattern matching on past trends to predict the future

-`The Use Case:` Consumer lending is difficult.
+Consumer lending is difficult.
 What factors about an individual and their loan application could indicate whether they’re likely to pay back the loan?
 How can our bank optimize the loans approved and rejected based on our risk tolerance?
 We’ll use machine learning to help with this decision making process.
 Our model will learn patterns between historical loan applications and default, then we can use it to make predictions for a fresh batch of applications.